cognizant-ai-lab/nsflow/README.md

 For local development (when you run the backend and frontend separately), you should set VITE_USE_SPEECH in the nsflow/frontend/.env.development file to "true" or "false" to enable/disable text-to-speech and speech-to-text.
 The frontend development server reads this file directly.

-For a production build (when you run the application using python -m nsflow.run without the --dev flag), you would set USE_SPEECH to "true" or "false" in your main .env file.
-The run.py script then automatically passes this setting to the frontend.

 ---

 ## **Installation & Running nsflow**